IMMM-SFA/tell/doc/source/user_guide.rst

       - Hour of the day in UTC
       - 00-23
     * - Federal holiday
-      - Hour of the day in UTC
+      - Is the day a federal holiday?
-      - 00-23
+      - Yes/No

 Key outputs